Employment Law For Employers

 Although separation agreements all contain certain standard sections, each one should be customized for the particular termination and employee.
 We highly recommend that if you, as the employer, are paying the terminated employee any severance, you should have a signed separation agreement releasing the employer of all possible claims.

-If the terminated employee is age 40 or older, the separation agreement should also include special language complying with federal law that protects these employees.
-This must include giving the employee 21 days to consider the agreement and seven days to revoke the agreement.
+If the terminated employee is age 40 or older, the separation agreement must also include special language complying with federal law that protects these employees.
+This must include giving the employee 21 days to consider the agreement and 7 days to revoke the agreement.
 Without this required language, the employer leaves open the possibility of a claim for age discrimination.

 Attorney Bruce Miller has decades of experience in preparing separation agreements for employers.
 He has numerous forms, from which he can customize the separation agreement needed for your business and particular employee.

-This has become a hot button issue in our culture.
+This has become a hot button issue in our culture with the “Me Too” movement.
 It is not uncommon for employees to claim the following:

 Sexual harassment is a form of sex discrimination that is prohibited by Title VII and state law.
 Sexual harassment generally is defined by the EEOC as any unwelcome sexual advances or requests for sexual favors, or any verbal or physical conduct of a sexual nature when: